knapo/a9n/README.md

     A9n.root = File.expand_path('../..', __FILE__)
     A9n.load

-This step is not required, but recommended, as it configuration is loaded and verified on evironment load.

 It works with `Rails` by default.
 If you want to use `A9n` with non-rails app you may need to tell it A9n: